dynamsoft-docs/company-docs/customer-portal/trial-license.md

 You can find the requested trial license(s) on "Requested License" tab.

 Please notice that the trial license is valid for 15 days and you can request the trial key three times in total for each product.

+*If you want to extend the trial license for Dynamsoft products other than Dynamic Web TWAIN and Dynamsoft Barcode Reader, please contact <support@dynamsoft.com>.*